madroxdupe42/peacefulscience.org/content/articles/covid-19-created-designed.md

 A couple weeks ago, [I presented my understanding of evolution alongside Michael Behe](https://youtu.be/6Pi5UoZkn4g), a leading ID proponent.
 [We agree on quite a bit.](http://peacefulscience.org/agree-behe/) For example, we both agree that there is [strong evidence that humans share common ancestors with the great apes](https://peacefulscience.org/evidence-and-evolution/): chimpanzees, bonobos, gorillas, and orangutans.
 We also agree that God created all things.

 Still, I disagree with Dr. Behe about his arguments for design.
-As I've explained in the past, [his arguments for design look like 1-1=3 to me](https://peacefulscience.org/garden-path/).
+As I've explained in the past, [his arguments for design look like 1+1=3 to me](https://peacefulscience.org/garden-path/).
 Rather than litigate this disagreement, however, I hoped to understand him better.

 {{< youtube `6Pi5UoZkn4g` >}}

 I learned something new.
 One of the most striking parts of Mike's presentation was a beautiful animation of a virus injecting DNA into a cell.
 He presented this as an example of design, appealing to the audience's intuition.
 After all, it really did appear designed.

-I asked him a question, "do you really think God designed viruses?
+I asked him a question, "do you really think God designed viruses?"

 Mike answered, explaining that God *did* design the viruses, but cautioning that biology and God's action was non-intuitive.
 I think Mike is right on this, even though it runs against our intuitions.
 Theology and science are both non-intuitive this way.